 A corporation formed or organized under the provisions of the Revised Corporation Code may be dissolved voluntarily or involuntarily.
-The Securities and Exchange (SEC) has jurisdiction over corporate dissolution.
-The SEC, however, has no jurisdiction over corporate liquidation, as discussed below.
+Corporate dissolution and liquidation, however, are proceedings under different bodies.
+The Securities and Exchange (SEC) has jurisdiction over corporate dissolution, but not corporate liquidation.
+The procedure, requirements and jurisdiction of corporate dissolution and liquidation are discussed below.

 I. VOLUNTARY DISSOLUTION WHEN NO CREDITORS ARE AFFECTED